 You can use an anti-bacterial cleaner to sanitize the vehicle and also get rid of any mildew or mold that might be lingering on it after being washed.

-To polish, you may choose to use a car wax but just make sure not to apply too much as this could cause paint damage.
+To polish, you may choose to use car wax but just make sure not to apply too much, as this could cause paint damage.
 Power Wheels are 90 % plastic; therefore, with regular washing and usage, their color is likely to fade.

 So after cleaning, once in a while, apply non-wax polish on the car’s surfaces.
 The polish will restore and protect the plastic body to its original color.